Jon Berti Player Props: Marlins vs. Rangers

-Jon Berti -- with a slugging percentage of .485 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins against the Texas Rangers, with Jon Gray on the mound, on August 5 at 4:05 PM ET.
+Jon Berti -- with a slugging percentage of .457 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins versus the Texas Rangers, with Andrew Heaney on the mound, on August 6 at 2:35 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Rangers.
+He had a one-hit showing in his last game (1-for-5) against the Rangers.

 Jon Berti Game Info & Props vs. the Rangers